clevercool/TileSparsity/Pruning/BERT/README.md

 BERT pruning
 ===
 ## Introduction
-This project is based on the [BERT](https://github.com/google-research/bert), where you can find more informations.
+This project is based on the [BERT](https://github.com/google-research/bert), where you can find more information.

 Currently, we can run the bash file "continued_run.sh" to execute the bert-pruning.
 The bash file requires two args: mode and GPU device number.
 For example, the command of using GPU 0 and prune mode is "bash continued_run.sh prune 0".